Azure/PSRule.Rules.Azure/README.md

 By default, resource data for the current subscription context will be exported to the current working directory as JSON.

-To extract resource data for specific subscriptions use:
+To export resource data for specific subscriptions use:

 - `-Subscription` - to specify subscriptions by id or name.
 - `-Tenant` - to specify subscriptions within an Azure Active Directory Tenant by id.